 - deep open wounds.

-Unwell students should not attend school.
+Unwell students or staff members should not attend school.
 If a child feels unwell at school, schools must contact the student’s family (ensure emergency contact details are up to date) and/or seek medical assistance.

 Where there is an identified health care need